-After many rewarding years in stratgic and operational roles in Local Authorities, charities and non-profit organisations, I have developed extensive experience and a track record of working as a successful senior manager delivering large national and CSR programmes, establishing effective working partnerships and managing performance across a number of staff teams including paid and volunteer staff and consultants.
+After many rewarding years in stratgic and operational roles in Local Authorities, charities and non-profit organisations, I have developed extensive experience and a track record of working as a successful senior manager delivering large national education and CSR programmes, establishing effective working partnerships and managing performance across a number of staff teams including paid and volunteer staff and consultants.

-I am a professionally qualified Youth Worker, and have qualifications in Management, Learning and Development, Human Resource Development.
+I am a professionally qualified Youth Worker, and have qualifications in Management, Learning and Development, and Human Resource Development.
 I am an experienced inspector and qualified assessor, and have successfully managed project delivery to meet the requirements of a range of performance frameworks.
 Also an experienced work based coach and mentor I am familiar in the use of a range of tools, including NLP.

 I am honest, positive and decisive, and firmly believe that high quality programmes are delivered by engaged, committed staff and strong, effective partnerships.
 I believe in empowering staff to become ambassadors for the organisation, who really “walk the talk” and deliver excellent opportunities for the people and communities they work with.